dehoyostc/agent-communication-protocol/docs/architecture-overview.md

 ### L7 — Application

-**Responsibility:** Domain-specific use cases built on top of ACP.
+**Responsibility:** Domain-specific use cases built on top of CARP.

 **Examples:** Employment matching, investment partnership evaluation, co-founder compatibility, mentorship pairing, consulting engagement, research collaboration.

-**Current status:** Outside the scope of ACP.
-Application developers build on ACP; they do not modify it.
+**Current status:** Outside the scope of CARP.
+Application developers build on CARP; they do not modify it.
 The protocol intentionally contains no domain-specific vocabulary (no "job," "candidate," "employer," "investor," or "mentor" anywhere in the core spec).

-**Design principle:** Any application that requires honest, confidence-weighted, provenance-aware representation of entities can build on ACP.
+**Design principle:** Any application that requires honest, confidence-weighted, provenance-aware representation of entities can build on CARP.
 The protocol should never be modified to accommodate a specific application's assumptions.

 ---